 Now login to the odoo sh using your GitHub account.

-After signing in you need to deploy a platform for this provides the following details:
+After signing in you provide the following details:

 1. Github Repository - Add the git repository, you have two options available for this either you can create a new repository or you can add an existing repository.